bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 * *The permanent generation is special because it holds meta-data describing user classes (classes that are not part of the Java language).*
 * *If you set the initial size and maximum size to equal values you may be able to avoid some full garbage collections that may occur if/when the permanent generation needs to be resized.* (http://www.freshblurbs.com/blog/2005/05/19/explaining-java-lang-outofmemoryerror-permgen-space.html)

+* *Beside the heap memory containing the living data, the JVM needs additional information, especially classes descriptions or metadata.
+All this stuff is stored in a dedicated area named Permanent generation.* (http://blog.java-hoster.com/2011/java-course/performance/jvm-memory-and-java-heap-space)
 ```
 JAVA_OPTS="$JAVA_OPTS -XX:MaxPermSize=512m"
 ```